alexandermishin13/rcrecv-kmod/README.md

 sudo make install
 ```
 Now You installed the driver You also need to define the receiver as a device.
+You can do it either by FDT-overlay or by device.hints.

+### FDT-overlay based setup

 Go to `./fdt-overlay` folder and choose an example of `.dtso` overlay that
 suits Your system best.
 Copy it to a name without `.sample` tail and edit it.
 Lines You should pay attention to are: